 ORT America Today

 Today, with its eight regions across the United States, the organization remains at the forefront of providing vocational education, including 21st century technological training for Jews across the globe.
-ORT America supports more than 100,000 students a year in schools, universities, and training programs in more than 30 countries.
-In Europe, the former Soviet Union and Latin America, 40 ORT Schools offer STEM (science, technology, engineering, and math) courses, providing young people with the ability to thrive through top-notch, technology-rich education, building skills in sought out fields, and making deep connections to Judaism through Jewish studies and community involvement.
+ORT America supports students in schools, universities, and training programs in more than 40 countries.
+In Europe, the former Soviet Union and Latin America, ORT Schools offer STEM (science, technology, engineering, and math) courses, providing young people with the ability to thrive through top-notch, technology-rich education, building skills in sought out fields, and making deep connections to Judaism through Jewish studies and community involvement.
 In Israel, where ORT’s efforts focus on communities in the geographic and economic periphery, students from low socio-economic backgrounds benefit from STEM education and afterschool programs focused on subjects such as cybersecurity and robotics.
 And in South Africa, Cuba, Greece, and Ghana, ORT has many projects for struggling Jewish and non-Jewish communities.

 In its continued effort to build internal leadership, ORT America created the National Leadership CohORT, an ever-changing body of active women and men from all over the country who are committed and involved with the organization.
 For the last century, ORT America and its resolute supporters have played a significant role in preserving and supporting Jewish life through devastating times of war, the Holocaust, pandemics, poverty, displaced persons, and stock market crashes, as well as through joyous times such as the creation of the State of Israel, civil rights, the new millennium, and peace.
 This modern organization which proudly has a woman at its helm, for the first time will continue to build Jewish community and strength following the impeccable vision of ORT’s founders – that is, using ever-changing education as the key to unlocking a forever future for the Jewish people everywhere.